teymour-aldridge/pseudocompiler_old/README.md

             1. > Dynamic URLs generated using compression
             2. > Allow users to share test cases
             3. > Allow users to share finished code
-2. > Turn pseudocode into LLVM IR.
+2. > Turn pseudocode into LLVM IR so that it can be run on local machines.

 Please note that this compiler comes with **no warranty**.